hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

 slow.
 Lord Chelmsford too had raised his voice against what he called catastrophic changes.
 About March
-19 17 " the Government of India issued a Circular to Local Governments outlining the poUcy to be pursued by the latter in connection with the Indian demand for reforms.*' Circulars, prohibiting students from attending political meetings, especially those convened
+19 17 " the Government of India issued a Circular to Local Governments outlining the policy to be pursued by the latter in connection with the Indian demand for reforms.*' Circulars, prohibiting students from attending political meetings, especially those convened